Jonathan Knight Headshot

 4 Credits

-Students will produce at least one completed artistic work that uses the moving image.
-This course demands the use of alternative expressions in concept, style, or technology, and students are encouraged to take risks, break "rules" and explore their own unique creative potential.
-Students may work in a variety of media, depending on their proficiencies and their vision of the project.
+Over the course of the semester, students will produce one completed moving image work that is in conversation with avant-garde filmmaking/expanded cinema.
+This course demands the use of alternative expressions in concept, style, pipeline, and technology, and students are encouraged to take risks, break "rules", and explore their own unique artistic expression.
+Students may work in a variety of media, or chose to hybridize multiple techniques in the process of crafting their work.
 Students will complete projects for screening at the end of the semester.
-Students can retake this course as a CAD elective once they have completed their Production Workshop requirement.